 Cultural diplomacy is often considered part of the soft power toolbox.
-The main purpose of applying soft power is, to borrow Joseph Nye's famous definition, to 'get others to do what they otherwise would not', by non-coercive means.
-Since its coinage in the early 1990s, the concept of soft power has been seen as an indispensable ingredient in the diplomacy of any international actor, perhaps even synonymous with the idea of diplomacy itself.
+The main purpose of applying soft power is, to borrow Joseph Nye's famous definition, to 'get others to do what they otherwise would not," by non-coercive means.
+Since its coinage in the early 1990s, the concept of soft power has been seen as an indispensable ingredient in diplomacy of any international actor, perhaps even synonymous with the idea of diplomacy itself.
 The idea of employing cultural diplomacy as the EU's soft power tool has featured in countless op-eds and political speeches.
-In practice, for the EU, wrapping culture around the concept of soft power is not as easy as suggested.
+In practice, for the EU wrapping culture around the concept of soft power is not as easy as it is suggested.

-In Nye's original 'soft power' concept, 'culture' was understood as something that can be 'projected' onto the other as a sort of ideological treatment.
-In practice, however, culture is rarely about a homogeneous, one-way streaming of ideology.
+In the original Nye's 'soft power' concept, 'culture' was understood as something that can be 'projected' onto the other as a sort of ideological treatment.
+In practice, however, culture is rarely about homogeneous, one-way streaming of ideology.
 As the current age of identity politics and culture war suggests, culture is intrinsically linked to social interaction, interpretation and manipulation on all sides.
 Furthermore, culture is not the only factor that matters.
-As prominent social anthropologists Pippa Norris and Ronald Ingelhart have highlighted, the widespread 'cultural backlash' towards populism and against liberal values is not a result of someone's illiberal soft power.
-Factors like age, education, urbanisation and economic conditions play a role in the rise or decline of certain cultural values.5
+As prominent social anthropologists Pippa Norris and Ronald Ingelhart show, the widespread 'cultural backlash' towards populism and against liberal values is not a result of someone's illiberal soft power.
+Factors like age, education, urbanization and economic conditions play a role in the rise or decline of certain cultural values.

-Secondly, even if cultural proximity and exchanges do exist, they may or may not translate into a positive political agenda.
-For example, Europe continues to remain an attractive tourist destination and a source of high-end consumer and cultural goods for the elites in countries like China and Russia, or in the Middle East.
-But this alone does not provide more room for diplomatic engagement.
-Suggestions to use culture as a kind of platform for peace and engagement with Russia, for example, have yet to yield any positive results.6
+Secondly, even if cultural proximity and exchanges do exist they may or may not translate into a positive political agenda.
+For example, Europe continues to remain an attractive tourist destination and a source of high-end consumer and cultural goods for the elites in countries like China, Russia or in the Middle East.
+But this alone does not provide more room to diplomatic engagement.
+Suggestions to use culture as a kind of platform for peace and engagement with, for example, Russia has yet to yield any positive result.

-Turning to another part of the EU's cultural diplomacy agenda, namely the promotion of 'European values' such as liberal democracy, human rights or the rule of law in its Southern and Eastern neighbourhoods, the effectiveness of culture as a soft power is limited to the will and capacity of the EU to go further in integrating its neighbours.
-No matter how intense the inter-cultural dialogue, in the absence of consistent economic and political integration, there is only so much that culture alone can do.
+Turning to another part of EU's cultural diplomacy agenda, that is the promotion of 'European values' such as liberal democracy or human rights or rule of law in its Southern and Eastern neighbourhoods.
+Here the effectiveness of culture as EU's soft power is limited to the will and capacity of the EU to go further in integrating its neighbors.
+No matter how intense an inter-cultural dialogue, in the absence of consistent economic and political integration, there is so much culture alone can do.

-Finally, one could argue that, in order to be successful, 'soft power' diplomacy should keep culture out of the equation altogether.
+Finally, one could argue to be successful, the 'soft power' diplomacy should keep culture out of the equation altogether.
 China's diplomacy is a case in point.
-Although China has invested significantly in public diplomacy, its soft power relies more on its economic attractiveness and investment opportunities.
-One expert interprets President Xi Jinping's call for "a community of shared destiny", as 'soft power' turned on its head: "You don't have to want to be like us, you don't have to want what we want; you can participate in a new form of globalization while retaining your own culture, ideology and institutions."
+Although China has invested significantly into public diplomacy, it's is 'soft power; relies more on China's economic attractiveness and investment opportunities.
+One expert interprets President Xi Jinping's call for "a community of shared destiny," as 'soft power' turned on its head: "You don't have to want to be like us, you don't have to want what we want; you can participate in a new form of globalization while retaining your own culture, ideology and institutions."